Reading

 Reading in EYFS

-We build a real love of stories in our youngest children by reading to them regularly.
+We build a real love of the written word in our youngest children by reading a wide range of quality stories to them regularly and teaching them rhymes and songs.
 Some books will be integral to the learning we are focusing on – a picture book can offer a great way for younger children to learn about all sorts of important concepts and knowledge.
-Other books they enjoy will come from our reading spine, where we have specified books we guarantee our children will have read to them – these are books that will be re-read several times.
+Other books they enjoy will come from our reading spine, where we have specified books we guarantee our children will have read to them – these are books that will be re-read several times with the teacher having planned a deliberate learning opportunity along the way.
 This allows them to become really familiar with these books, such that they can join in with parts of them and anticipate events.
 It also helps them start to be able to talk about which books they prefer, and perhaps why.

 We value the role that you play in this by sharing stories and books at home, perhaps as part of their daily routine – many families find that books before bed works well.
 We model how books should be handled carefully and correctly, including how to hold them and how to turn the pages.
 Please do let them practise this at home too.